jugglerchris/rustfmt/README.md

          Will also exit with an error code if there are any differences.
 * `checkstyle` Will output the lines that need to be corrected as a checkstyle XML file, that can be used by tools like Jenkins.
-* `modified` Will output just the line number and new lines of modified parts of the file.

 The write mode can be set by passing the `--write-mode` flag on the command line.
 For example `rustfmt --write-mode=display src/filename.rs`